Google Maps Scraper

 - Click Element Prompt: Click the search button – This submits the area input to load the map and initial results for that location.

-- Input Prompt: Clear the search bar and then input /Keyword in the search bar – This clears the previous input and adds the specific category or keyword (e.g., "restaurant" or "hotel") to refine the search within the selected area.
+- Input Prompt: input /Keyword in the search bar – This clears the previous input and adds the specific category or keyword (e.g., "restaurant" or "hotel") to refine the search within the selected area.

 - Click Element Prompt: Click the search button – This executes the keyword search to display a list of relevant businesses in the chosen location.